nf-core/website/markdown/nextflow_tutorial.md

 This step shows how to execute an action when the pipeline completes the execution.
 In script `rna-ex7.nf` the [`tag` directive](https://www.nextflow.io/docs/latest/process.html?highlight=tag#tag) allows you to associate each process executions with a custom label, making easier to identify them in the log file or in the trace execution report.

-> Note: Nextflow processes define the execution of *asynchronous* tasks i.e. they are not executed one after another as they are written in the pipeline script as it would happen in a common *iterative* programming language.
+> Note: Nextflow processes define the execution of *asynchronous* tasks.
+They are not executed in the order that they are written in the pipeline script as it would happen in a common *iterative* programming language.

 The script uses the `workflow.onComplete` event handler to print a confirmation message